 The pandemic has affected education in many ways.
 It has impacted young people and adults, organisations and systems, and these impacts will be felt for years to come.
-This will be hard to predict and understand, and knowing what the most effective solutions can be will take time.

 We think these spotlight topics are most likely to be of help as we start to recover from the immediate impact of Covid and move to the next phases of our lives, as we try to establish our new ways of living and learning.